ercbk/Indiana-COVID-19-Tracker/README.md

 comes from Julia Raifman, Kristen Nocka, et al at Boston University.

 Governor Holcomb has begun scaling back policies aimed at stopping the spread of COVID-19.
-Much of the his plan seems to follow the White House [plan](https://www.whitehouse.gov/openingamerica/), and both are simliar to the [guidelines](https://www.aei.org/research-products/report/national-coronavirus-response-a-road-map-to-reopening/) published by the American Enterpise Institute (AEI) and Johns Hopkins, although, neither Governor Holcomb’s nor the White House’s plan include the snapback (i.e. reverting to a previous stage) triggering conditions listed in the AEI proposal.
+Much of his plan seems to follow the White House [plan](https://www.whitehouse.gov/openingamerica/), and both are simliar to the [guidelines](https://www.aei.org/research-products/report/national-coronavirus-response-a-road-map-to-reopening/) published by the American Enterpise Institute (AEI) and Johns Hopkins.
+Neither Governor Holcomb’s nor the White House’s plan includes the snapback (i.e. reverting to a previous stage) triggering conditions listed in the AEI proposal.
 Along with tracking virus spread metrics, I’ll also be tracking as many of these triggers as I can with the data that’s available.